 Most_recent_OA.txt is a file used by AIR³ Manager to update the Openair file you can get through the Openair update mechanism.
 See more details in the Openair2AIR³ page

-In order to use the Obstacles warning and alerting, you need to select the country concerned in the Menu/Preferences/Airspaces/Obstacles.
+In order to use the Obstacles alerting, you need to select the country concerned in the Menu/Preferences/Airspaces/Obstacles.
 All countries are selected by default.
 Unless you deselect it, it’s selected.

 Obstacles are downloaded if your device is connected to internet.
 In the Obstacles tab, you can select or deselect supported countries to be included in the Obstacles detection mechanism.